iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 Another adaption by the authors is to exchange the uniform distribution over the time with a general distribution $$t \sim p(t)$$.
-The effects of this substitution won't be at the focus.
+The effects of this substitution won't be focus deeper.
 However, adapting the distribution makes intuitive sense as the training gets harder close to the target distribution.
-Therefore, focussing on time steps $$t$$ closer to one is beneficial, as the authors have found.
+Therefore, focussing on time steps $$t$$ closer to one is beneficial, as the authors have also found in their empirical studies.

 In order to provide a general comparison of the Flow Matching-based SBI approach, the CFM model is tested on the SBI benchmarking tasks <d-cite key="lueckmann_benchmarking_2021"></d-cite>.
-The results show a either equal or better performance on the benchmark, underscoring the approaches ability and applicability to SBI.
+The results show either equal or better performance, underscoring the approaches ability and applicability to SBI.

 <div class="row mt-3">